hasanmoudud/geocompr/main.md

 ```

 This is of course a very simple example, and we could have achieved the same using `rgdal::ogrInfo()`.
-Still, it shows how we can use GDAL via the command-line from within R independently of other packages, and nothing stops us from using more advanced and/or not already implemented GDAL/OGR utilities in R.
+Still, it shows how we can use GDAL via the command-line from within R independently of other packages, and nothing stops us from using more advanced and/or not already implemented GDAL utilities in R.
 Note also that the **RSAGA** package uses the command line interface to use SAGA geoalgorithms from within R (see section \@ref(rsaga)).
 TauDEM (http://hydrology.usu.edu/taudem/taudem5/index.html) and the Orfeo Toolbox (https://www.orfeo-toolbox.org/) are further examples for offering a command line interface.
 At the time of writing it appears that there is only a developer version of an R/TauDEM interface on R-Forge (https://r-forge.r-project.org/R/?group_id=956)).